 Applying for Direct Federal Student Loans

-You and your student should start the course of financing college by applying for Direct Federal Student Loans.
+If your child needs loans to pay for college, they should start by applying for federal Direct Loans.
 This portion of the loan process is actually quite simple.

-- Complete the FAFSA (or renewal FAFSA, for returning students).
+- Complete the Free Application for Federal Student Aid (FAFSA)—or renewal FAFSA, for returning students.

-- All students who submit a FAFSA are eligible for Direct Federal student loans, regardless of family need or income level.
+- All students who submit a FAFSA are eligible for federal direct student loans, regardless of family need or income level.

-- The school will send a financial aid letter letting you know if you qualify for subsidized and/or unsubsidized Federal Direct loans, and how much of each.
+- The school will send a financial aid letter letting your child know if they qualify for subsidized and/or unsubsidized Federal Direct Loans, and how much of each.

-- Once you know what school your student has chosen, contact the appropriate financial aid office (or they may direct you to your student’s portal) to accept the aid and loans.
+- Once your student has chosen, they should contact the appropriate financial aid office (or log in to your student’s portal) to accept the aid and loans.

 - Fill out any required paperwork and make sure they are sent by the stated deadlines.